web-platform-tests/results-analysis/README.md

 The analysis files are expected to be run via `node`, and should be independently documented inside the file.

+### gh-pages

+Some of the charts generated from this repository are displayed on our associated GitHub Pages page - https://ecosystem-infra.github.io/wpt-results-analysis/.
+They are updated regularly using a GitHub Action (see [update_gh_pages.yml](https://github.com/Ecosystem-Infra/wpt-results-analysis/blob/master/.github/workflows/update_gh_pages.yml))

 ## Setup

 Run `npm install`; this will install any necessary dependencies and clone the